Owen Harries: Ideas and writings

-Harries has been widely praised as a prolific writer and compelling conversationalist whose long journey from Wales to Sydney brought him global eminence as an elder statesman of international relations.
-His success and influence stem from the same source – realism, a foreign policy school of thought he first learned in the 1950s and then thoroughly absorbed while teaching at university, serving in government and editing a magazine.

-For much of his career, Harries was a major player in policy debates, especially US-Australia relations.
-While being among the strongest supporters of the US-Australia alliance, he did not shy away from criticism of the US.
-In the 1960s, he was a prominent supporter of Australia’s involvement in the Vietnam War.
-Four decades later, he was a trenchant critic of the Iraq War, of the leading intellectual architects of that war, and of Australia’s involvement in it.
+Harries was influential in policy debates, especially US-Australia relations.
+While being among the strongest supporters of the US-Australia alliance, he did not shy away from criticism of the United States.

+In the 1960s, he was a prominent supporter of Australia's involvement in the Vietnam War.
+Four decades later, he was a trenchant critic of the Iraq War, of the leading intellectual architects of that war, and of Australia's involvement in it.
 In 2003, in the heat of the Iraq debate, he delivered the ABC’s Boyer Lectures, which have been published under the title.

 Harries was a member of the Australian Association for Cultural Freedom, a group that produced Quadrant magazine, on whose editorial board he sat.
 Harries met with Australian federal treasurer William McMahon in June 1967 to request that Quadrant receive the same amount of support from the Commonwealth Literary Fund as literary journal Meanjin, a request McMahon passed, with his own recommendation, to prime minister Harold Holt.

 Over the years, he edited and contributed to several books on culture, politics and international relations.
 He was also a regular contributor to several newspapers around the world, including the New York Times, Washington Post, Wall Street Journal, The Times, as well as magazines Commentary, Foreign Affairs, National Review and The New Republic.

 In 2011, Harries was presented for admission to the degree of Doctor of Letters (honoris causa) at the University of Sydney.

+Death

-He died in Sydney on 25 June 2020.
+Harries died in Sydney on 25 June 2020, at age 90.